 Devices: Where Can You Watch Sky Stream / NOW?

-Sky Stream comes as both a service and a device – you can’t get Stream without the physical set-top puck.
+Sky Stream functions both as a service and a device – you can’t get Stream without the physical set-top puck.

 Sky’s services – as in, the channels and content, are baked into the box’s unique operating system (which it shared with Sky Glass) – you get things like the Playlist (sort of a watchlist combined with recordings), voice control (via the remote) and more – in a user interface that’s supposed to be both innovative and easy to use.